A statement you can get from us if you aren’t eligible for Medicare and want to claim the Medicare levy exemption.

 You’ll need to give us copies of supporting documents.

-- proof your application for permanent residency was lodged, refused or withdrawn
+- your application for permanent residency was refused or withdrawn

-- a copy of your European Health Insurance Card or other proof of health insurance - it must show an expiry date if you live in:
+- of your European Health Insurance Card or other proof of health insurance - it must show an expiry date if you live in:

 - the Netherlands